 Yes!
-We scan all of our cat portraits when they are complete and you will receive a watermarked version for your approval.
+We photograph all of our cat portraits when they are complete and you will receive a watermarked version for your approval.

-Once you have received the final scan of your cat portrait and you feel there needs to be some tweaks made, we are always happy to amend our portraits for you.
-The great thing about our process is that all of the oil paintings are shown on our Art Studio Blog in stages, so our clients can view the portraits as they progress.
-They can comment at any time too.
+Once you have received the final photo of your cat portrait and you feel there needs to be some tweaks made, we are always happy to amend our portraits for you.
+The great thing about our process is that all of the oil paintings stages are emailed to our clients so they can view the portraits as they progress.
 This often alleviates the need for changes as clients are in contact the entire time watching the process of their portrait.
-Clients love to see their portraits develop and they get really excited when new stages are posted.
+Clients love to see their portraits develop and they get really excited when new stages are emailed.

 We accept most forms of payment.
 Debit, credit card, American express via our payment provider Worldway.
 We can set up instalments for you as well as bank transfers.
 We have a secure online payment system whereby we email our clients a private link to their own payment page.
 We can also accept payment over the phone too, so you can call the studio at any time with your details.